WebSharper documentation

 • UseRemoting(false) turns off using remoting entirely.
 UseRemoting(true, headers) can be used to define additional headers to return.

-• Use registers an additional action to be executed after the WebSharperOptions object is constructed.
+• Use registers an additional action will get the instance of IWebSharperInitializationService.

 • Logger adds a logger for WebSharper startup, default to the discoverable ILogger<IWebSharperService> service.
 Alternatively you can also pass it an ILoggerFactory.